qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 When applying the 'Nearest neighbour' method, the map can get a pixelated structure when zooming in.
-This appearance can be improved by using the 'Bilinear' or 'Cubic' method, which cause sharp edges to be blurred.
+This appearance can be improved by using the 'Bilinear (2x2 kernel)' or 'Cubic (4x4 kernel)' method, which cause sharp edges to be blurred.
 The effect is a smoother image.
 This method can be applied to for instance digital topographic raster maps.

 |checkbox| :guilabel:`Early resampling`: allows to calculate the raster
 rendering at the provider level where the resolution of the source is known,